How to Start Your Own Book Blog/Vlog: Tips for Young Adults

 Analytics: Use tools like Google Analytics to track your blog or vlog’s performance and understand your audience better.

-Programs: Design programs like Canva can be invaluable as they offer everything from templates, editing, and logo design options to creating your brand identity.
+Programs: Design programs like Canva can be invaluable.
+They offer everything from templates, editing, and logo design options to creating your brand identity.

 Conclusion

-We can’t wait to hear about all of the new bookish blogs and vlogs!
-Who knows, perhaps we’ll be sharing one of your blogs or OUABC unboxing vlogs very soon!
+We can’t wait to hear about the new bookish blogs and vlogs!
+Who knows, perhaps we’ll share one of your blogs or OUABC unboxing vlogs very soon!
 It may seem daunting, but just start somewhere!
 Write one blog or film one vlog and ask your friends and family for feedback.
 Remember, the most important thing is to be yourself and let your personality and passion shine through!

 Happy reading and happy blogging/vlogging!
-We think you may be interested in our blog BookTok, Teen Readers, and the Rise of TikTok Literacies
+You may be interested in our blog BookTok, Teen Readers, and the Rise of TikTok Literacies.

 Leave a comment